mantidproject/mantid/docs/source/interfaces/Tomographic_Reconstruction.rst

    :align: center
    :scale: 60%

+Among other options, normalization by flat and/or dark images can be enabled here.
+Note that this setting is global and will be effective for any input dataset.
+In the **Setup** section it is possible to enable or disable them specifically for the dataset being processed.

 The tab also shows options to define what outputs should be produced in addition to the reconstructed volume.